Skip to main content

 Histories and Theories of Photojournalism and Documentary Photography (20 credits)

-This unit introduces you to the key historical and social issues surrounding photojournalism and documentary photography from their earliest stages to the present day.
+This unit introduces you to the key historical, ethical, and social issues surrounding photojournalism and documentary photography from their earliest stages to the present day.
+It develops your knowledge of some of the main critical thinkers and writers in the field and examines the role that their ideas have played in society.

-This unit will train you in the skills of basic moving image/filmmaking within a photojournalism and documentary photography context.
-You will be supported by experienced tutors to develop the technical skills needed to produce a short film.
+This unit will train you in the skills of multimedia storytelling within a photojournalism and documentary photography context.
+You will develop the technical skills needed to produce a short multimedia project and adapt it to different formats and distribution channels.
+Emphasis is placed on developing platform-appropriate photojournalistic work that reflects current industry practice.

-This unit will introduce media theories that underpin and help us to understand the role of communication systems, modes of representation and systems of meaning.
-You will learn about the main media laws that affect the work of photojournalists and documentary photographers.
+This unit will introduce you to some of the key media theories that underpin and help us to understand the role of communication systems, modes of representation and systems of meaning in the ordering of societies.
+You will learn about the main laws, ethical frameworks, and social principles that inform and affect photojournalists and documentary photographers; skills that you will quickly put into practice as you progress through the course.

 Year 2

-As you move into Year 2, you will expand on your skills and start to develop your voice within your practice.
+As you move into Year 2, you will expand on your practical and professional skills and begin to develop your voice within your practice.
 Year 2 builds on the foundations established in Year 1, creating space for you to begin contextualising your own practice by working on more open and self-directed assignments via both practice and theory/written work.
-Towards the end of the year, you will be supported to create a Research Project proposal.
+Towards the end of the year, you will be supported to produce a research proposal that forms the basis of your self-selected Research Project in Year 3.

 Contemporary Documentary 1 (40 credits)

-This unit will help you to develop the theoretical knowledge and practical skills necessary to produce a documentary project and associated theoretical research.
-You will be encouraged to go beyond traditional narrative documentary approaches and to look at ways in which to disrupt expectations about storytelling and start to embrace experimental narratives and structures.
+This unit will help you to develop and apply the theoretical knowledge and practical skills necessary to produce an extended documentary project and associated body of theoretical research.
+You will be encouraged to go beyond traditional narrative documentary approaches, explore ways to disrupt expectations about storytelling, and start to embrace experimental narratives and structures.

 Contemporary Documentary 2 (40 credits)

-In this unit you will further develop the knowledge and skills necessary to produce an in-depth documentary project and associated research.
-The unit is designed to encourage you to think holistically about the theoretical, philosophical and subjective aspects of documentary photography in relationship to the development of your own practice.
+In this unit, you will further develop and implement the knowledge and skills necessary to produce an in-depth, extended documentary project and associated body of research.
+You will select one project brief from a range of options, each designed to support an engagement with UAL’s Principles for Climate, Racial and Social Justice.
+The unit will encourage you to think holistically about the theoretical, ethical, and subjective aspects of documentary photography and how this might be applied to your own practice.

 This unit explores the practices of reading and writing within, around and about photojournalism and documentary photography.
-The unit culminates in the submission of a Research Project proposal, and you will also create an analytical reading journal that records and articulates your engagement with literature and other sources in a personal way.
+The unit culminates in the submission of a Research Project proposal, preparing you for Year 3, and you will also create an analytical reading journal that records and articulates your engagement with literature and other sources in a personal way.

 Year 3

-Year 3, the final stage, consolidates and develops your ability to direct and plan your own work by producing two substantial self-directed assignments – your Major Project, and your Research Project.
-You will also complete a Creative Futures unit, designed to prepare you in very practical ways for life after graduation.
+Year 3, the final stage of the course, consolidates your ability to direct and plan your own work by supporting you in producing two substantial self-directed assignments – your Major Project and your Research Project.
+You will also complete a Creative Futures unit, designed to help you prepare your strategy for securing employment in your chosen area and produce your professional portfolio to send to prospective employers, partners, or collaborators after graduation.

-In this unit you will begin the exploratory process of researching and making visual work towards your final Major Project.
-You will begin to develop a written proposal, complete a risk assessment, and begin to make work that will be further developed in the Major Project 2 unit.
+In this unit, you will begin the exploratory process of researching and creating visual work towards your final Major Project.
+You will self-select and present your initial ideas, begin to develop a written proposal, complete a risk assessment, and start to produce work that will be further developed in the Major Project: Realisation and Outputs unit.

 Research Project (40 credits)

-Alongside your Major Project 1 unit, you will also research, produce, and present a substantial research project and further develop connections between practice and theory.
-This might consist of an extended written research project, an audio-visual essay with a written component, or a research-practice project with a written component: all of which you will work on with the support of specialist supervisors.
+In this unit, you will research, produce, and present a substantial self-directed research project and further develop connections between practice and theory.
+This work might consist of an extended written research project or an audio-visual essay with a written component; both of which you will work on with the support of specialist supervisors.

-This unit requires the consolidation of your Major Project and its presentation in an appropriate form which will be negotiated with tutors and can encompass, for example, a portfolio of photographic prints, a documentary film, a multimedia piece, or a photographic book or ‘zine.
+This unit requires the consolidation of your Major Project work and its presentation in an appropriate form which will be negotiated with tutors and can encompass, for example, a portfolio of photographic prints, a documentary film, a multimedia project, or a photographic book or ’zine.
+You’ll be guided in considering potential current and future audiences for your work and how to reach them, whilst equipping you to continue developing and refining your individual practice and professional ambitions beyond the course.

 Creative Futures (20 credits)

-This unit asks you to consider your future goals and how to best prepare yourself for your career after university.
-You’ll undertake extensive research into your chosen career field and, produce a creative identity package that supports your future goals.
+This unit asks you to consider your future goals and how best to prepare yourself for your career after university.
+You’ll undertake extensive research into your chosen career field and produce a creative identity package that supports your future goals.
+You will be supported in developing a professional CV and online presence, and you will learn how to market yourself to future employers.

 Optional Diploma between Years 2 and 3